-No Test prep is complete without solving some sample papers and taking few full length mock tests.
+No Test prep is complete without solving some sample papers and taking a few full-length mock tests.
 After having understood the GRE test pattern and practiced sufficiently, it becomes extremely important to assess one’s progress by solving a few GRE sample papers.
 An online search will yield a number of sites offering GRE sample papers/tests.
-Some of these are full length tests and others are based on the different types of question found in GRE.
-However not all of these are authentic.
-Educational Testing service (ETS), the organization that develops and administers GRE, provides two powerful tools for GRE Prep – POWERPREP™ Online and POWERPREP PLUS™ Online.
+Some of these are full-length tests and others are based on the different types of question found in GRE.
+However, not all of these are authentic.
+Educational Testing Service (ETS), the organization that develops and administers GRE, provides two powerful tools for GRE Prep – POWERPREP™ Online and POWERPREP PLUS™ Online.
 Both these tools are best suited for self-evaluation and should be ideally used after preparing sufficiently well.

-The Princeton Review portal provides eight full length tests which have all the test features that are available in the Power prep tests and they mimic the actual test quite accurately.
-Both the Quantitative and Verbal reasoning are section level adaptive.
+The Princeton Review portal provides eight full-length tests which have all the test features that are available in the Power prep tests and they mimic the actual test quite accurately.
+Both Quantitative and Verbal reasoning are section-level adaptive.
 The test also includes one experimental section which is an essential part of the actual GRE.
 The experimental section, which could be in either the Quantitative or Verbal Reasoning measure, is not included in the Power Prep tests.
 The addition of the experimental section in the Princeton Review tests helps in building the right mindset and stamina for the GRE.
 The comprehensive score report generated covers aspects such as –

 - weak and strong areas